12th International Conference on Peace and Nonviolent Action

 Nonviolence (Ahimsa) : A Global Imperative of Sustainable Peace

-Every right thinking person in the world is deeply concerned about the rising trends of violence and hatred in all parts of the world.
+Every right-thinking person in the world is deeply concerned about the rising trends of violence and hatred in all parts of the world.
 What worries us most is that many children and youths are being systematically indoctrinated to commit heinous crimes in the name of religion.
 Not a day passes when we do not hear of the incidents of the rape of minor girls, murders of women, children and senior citizens.
-The incidents of verbal and emotional violence are galore at school, college and family levels.
+Incidents of verbal and emotional violence are widespread in schools, colleges, and families.
 Moral and spiritual values are at their lowest ebb.
-The prospects for peace at global level also appear quite bleak.
+The prospects for peace at the global level also appear quite bleak.
 Racial, ethnic and caste conflicts in different parts of the world are continuing unabated.
 The big nations are vying with one another to produce more atom bombs and weapons of mass destruction for hegemony and bullying.
 The UN which prevented wars and conflicts in the post world war II era has been weakened by big veto wielding nations.
-The prospect of war is looming large even now when most people of the world are struggling to make both ends meet.
+The threat of war is looming large even now when most people of the world are struggling to make both ends meet.

 Call for Papers